mandpd/logseq-plugin-github-get/README.md

 3. Open Logseq and select `Add a graph` from the left sidebar graph menu item.
 4. Navigate to the docs `folder` that you have just created.
 5. Use Logseq to document your development process.
-6. When you are ready to document specific code in the repository, follow the per-file to embed process described below.
+6. When you are ready to document specific code in the repository, follow the `Running the Github Command` process described below.

 ## Running the Github Command